-When I was nine, my life took a turn for the worse; not that it had been a Disney fairy-tale before that, but for the Christmas of that year Santa must have thought my life was too cushy and so he brought me the gift of Knowledge, the knowledge that monsters existed, the really nightmarish ones, and that worst of all my father's day and night job was hunting them down.
+When I was nine, my life took a turn for the worse, not that it had been a Disney fairy-tale before that, but for the Christmas of that year Santa must have thought that my life was too cushy and so he brought me the gift of Knowledge, the knowledge that monsters existed, the really nightmarish ones and that worst of all my father's day and night job was hunting them down.

-I've always been a bit emotional and quick to tears, and Dean has teased me no end over the years for it, alternating names such as" Girl, Princess," and well, whatever else came to his mind at the moment, but I don't think I sobbed as much as I did that long-ago Christmas.
-I usually tried to keep my feelings in check because I knew it upset Dean seeing me unhappy, but that day it all just overwhelmed me.
+I've always been a bit emotional and quick to tears and Dean has teased me no end over the years for it, alternating names such as" Girl, Princess, and well, whatever else came to mind at the time, but I don't think I sobbed so much as I did that Christmas.
+I usually tried to keep my feelings in check because I knew seeing me unhappy upset Dean, but sometimes it all just overwhelmed me.

 It was Christmas Eve and Dean and I were on our own, again.

-When Dad went off you could never be sure when he would be back, although Dean had strenuously assured me that he had promised to be back for Christmas Day, but as the hours passed any hope I had for his return slowly melted away, even although Dean did his best to keep me cheerful.
+When Dad went off you could never be sure when he would be back but Dean had strenuously assured me that our father had promised he'd be back for Christmas Day but as the hours passed, any hope I had slowly melted away even although Dean did his best to keep cheerful.

-I was particularly upset because that year I had managed to rustle up a gift for Dad.
+I was upset because this year I had managed to rustle up a gift for Dad.

-I never possessed any money other that the few cents that Dean would pass me occasionally for a candy bar, but even if I had saved every coin for a year, I would never have had enough to buy anything decent, so I did the only thing I could and asked Bobby if he had somethng he didn't need, that I could give to Dad at Christmas.
+I'd never possessed any money other that the few cents Dean would pass me occasionally for a candy bar, but even if I'd saved every coin for a year, I'd never have had enough to buy anything decent, so I did the only thing I could and asked Bobby if he had anything he didn't need that I could give to Dad at Christmas.

-Bobby had pottered about until he had finally come up with this ugly looking necklace.
-To be honest when I first saw it, I wasn't too enthusiastic, never believing that Dad would appreciate such a thing, but Bobby had assured me it was a powerful good-luck and protection charm.
+Bobby had pottered about until he'd finally come up with this ugly looking necklace.
+To be honest when I first saw it, I wasn't too enthusiastic, never believing Dad would appreciate such a thing, but Bobby had assured me it was a powerful good-luck and protection charm.

 That had made me hesitate an instant; Dad was all we had and if anything ever happened to him, Dean and I would be lost.
 As far as I knew we had no other relatives and the hideous vision of us being separated and sent to different foster homes or worse, played out before my eyes.

 Somehow the amulet didn't seem so ugly after all and I almost grabbed it out of Bobby's hand.
-I told him that I would pay him for it just as soon as I had saved up enough money, but he just ruffled my hair and gave me a sympathetic look.
+I told him I'd pay him for it just as soon as I'd saved up enough money but he just ruffled my hair and gave me a sympathetic look.

-However, everything seemed to come together to make that Christmas the most miserable in existence, even the motel room was one of the crappiest I'd ever been in, and in my nine years of existence, I'd already seen many.
+However, everything seemed to come together to make that Christmas the most miserable in existence.
+Even the motel room was one of the crappiest I'd ever been in, and in my nine years I'd already seen many.

-This time, I didn't understand how, Dad had forgotten to take his "secret" journal with him and I had found it behind one of the ratty cushions on the even rattier sofa.
-I had quickly hidden it under my bed to be examined later, as I could hear Dean opening the door.
+This time, I didn't understand how, Dad had forgotten to take his secret journal with him and I'd found it behind one of the ratty cushions on the even rattier sofa.
+I'd quickly hidden it under my bed, to be examined later as I could hear Dean opening the door with the food.

-Dean had gone to the lengths of breaking and entering to bring me someone else's presents, but bad luck was our middle name, and he had ended up with girl's toys, a Sapphire Barbie and a magic wand no less!
+He'd gone to the lengths of breaking and entering to bring me someone else's presents but bad luck was our middle name and he'd ended up with girl's toys, a Sapphire Barbie and a magic wand no less!

-The pleasure in Dean's eyes as he had placed it around his neck gave me more satisfaction than a room filled with the costliest of toys ever could.
-He thanked me so sincerely that I felt my treacherous eyes welling up again with tears, which I hastily pushed down, nodding my acceptance.
+The pleasure in Dean's eyes as he'd placed it round his neck gave me more satisfaction than a room filled with the costliest of toys ever could.